 Pay by Mail

-If you choose to pay by sending a check in the mail, all checks and money orders must be made payable to Penn State.
-Remit payment to:
+You may pay by sending a check or money order, made payable to Penn State, to:

 The Pennsylvania State University